-- The UAA reserves the right to deny the reproduction of any of its holdings due to preservation concerns for a particular item.
-Legislation concerning personal information, copyright and individual donor restrictions may also restrict reproduction of certain items.
+The Archives reserves the right to deny the reproduction of any of its holdings due to preservation concerns for a particular item.
+Legislation concerning personal information, copyright, and individual donor restrictions may also restrict reproduction of certain items.
 Each original format holds unique preservation and reproduction requirements; because information technology continually evolves, formats, policies, and procedures are numerous.

-Reproduction costs are based on four factors:
+Reproduction costs (subject to change) are based on four factors:

 - Cost of acquiring, processing, preserving archival material

-- Cost of Staff processing order
+- Cost of staff time to process order

 - Desire to limit wholesale reproduction